zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters11/README.md

 Poor Coverage: This can lead to suboptimal exploration, especially in high-dimensional spaces.<br>

 - Artificial Period Dependencies:

 Pattern Bias: Fixed intervals can introduce artificial biases, leading to misleading results due to periodic patterns in hyperparameter interactions.<br>

 ## 4. What is mini batch and how is it used?

+A small, random subset of the training dataset used in each iteration of model training.<br>

+- Training Efficiency:

+Balances between Stochastic Gradient Descent (SGD) and Batch Gradient Descent.
+Updates weights more frequently than Batch Gradient Descent.<br>

+- Generalization:

+Introduces noise, helping the model avoid overfitting and generalize better.<br>